OCHA-DAP/hdx-python-country/README.md

 [![Downloads](https://img.shields.io/pypi/dm/hdx-python-country.svg)](https://pypistats.org/packages/hdx-python-country)

-The HDX Python Country Library provides utilities to map between country and region codes and names and to match administrative level one names from different sources.
+The HDX Python Country Library provides utilities to map between country and region codes and names and to match administrative level names from different sources.
 It also provides utilities for foreign exchange enabling obtaining current and historic FX rates for different currencies.